 Trip Summary – What to expect

-We have chartered a wooden schooner, Donna Wood for the this trip.
+We have chartered a wooden schooners Opal and Donna Wood for the these trips.
 We will sail the calm fjords for 8 days / 7 nights and the boat will be our base camp.
-The boat has comfortable double cabins and has a crew of 4 which will assist us making the adventure pleasurable.
+The boats sail slowly and and are especially quiet which enhances the experience of the silent fjords.
+It has comfortable double cabins (shared showers) and has a crew of 4 which will assist us making the adventure pleasurable.

 Early September is a season of change in the high Arctic.
 We will have peak fall colors and snow in the towering peaks above.
 We might even experience some snow fall sailing the fjords.
 Even though the temperature can go below freezing the calm weather of the deep fjords is pleasant and the boat is a very warm and comfortable.